Trajectory Optimization Under Stochastic Dynamics Leveraging Maximum Mean Discrepancy: Validation and Benchmarking

 \subsubsection{Metrics}

 We use the following 3 different metrics to validate our results as well as compare against the baseline.

 \textbf{Collision percentage:} In the trajectory optimization setting, we rollout the vehicle states by perturbing the optimal trajectory computed from Alg.\ref{algo_1}.
 We perform a large number of rollouts to estimate the ground-truth collision-rate.
 In the MPC setting, we calculate the number of collisions out of 50 experiments ran in each of town T10 and T05.
 Each MPC run, consists of around 2000 re-planning steps.\\ \textbf{Lane constraints violation percentage:}.
 We don't consider any lane-constraints in the trajectory optimization setting.
 In the MPC setting, for each experiment we add the lateral lane violations(in metres) at each MPC step and subsequently divide it by the total arc length of the reference trajectory.
 We then take the average across all experiments. \\ \textbf{Average and Maximum speed(m/s):} For average speed, we add the ego speed at each MPC step for each experiment and then divide by the total number of steps in that particular experiment.
 Subsequently we take the average across all experiments.
 For maximum speed, we compute the highest speed achieved in each MPC experiment and subsequently average it across experiments. \begin{remark} In all our experiments, we fix the number of state-trajectory samples $N$ along which we evaluate $h(\mathbf{x})$ to estimate the risk.
-We recall, that our approach involves first computing $N^2$ state-trajectory rollouts and then choosing $N$ out of those for evaluating $h(\mathbf{x})$.
+We recall, that our main approach involves first computing $N^2$ state-trajectory rollouts and then choosing $N$ out of those for evaluating $h(\mathbf{x})$.
 This in turn limits the number of collision-checks that we need to perform.
-For CVaR baselines, the down-sampling process is not relevant and we compute only $N$ state-trajectory rollouts and evaluate $h(\mathbf{x})$ over them. \end{remark}
+For CVaR baselines, the down-sampling process is not relevant and we compute only $N$ state-trajectory rollouts and evaluate $h(\mathbf{x})$ over them.
+Along similar lines, we also need only $N$ rollouts for the variant of our approach that uses diagonal estimation of RKHS embedding \eqref{empirical_emb_diagonal}.
+It is worth re-iterating that our approach and all baselines have access to the same $N$ number of samples of constraint $h(\mathbf{x})$ evaluations. \end{remark}